hydroflux/abstractor-ws/BACKLOG.md

 - [ ] If websites & logins are added to the county class the open_site function can be generalized across all scripts
 - [ ] The above can also be used for the 'Program' class instead
+- [ ] Logic to get 'name' assigned to the Engine class using the 'county' class is convoluted--clean up both classes

 ### Document Class To Do